shinken-monitoring/mod-auth-htpasswd/README.md

 mod-auth-htpasswd
 =================

-Shinken module for UI authentification from Apache passwd files
+Shinken module for UI authentication from Apache passwd files